This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Contrast liquid is given to help polyps and other problems show up better in the x-ray pictures.
 Tell your healthcare provider if you have ever had an allergic reaction to contrast liquid.

 - Talk to your healthcare provider about all the medicines and supplements you take.
 You will need to stop taking medicines that contain aspirin or iron for 7 days before your colonoscopy.
-If you take an anticoagulant, such as warfarin, ask when you should stop taking it.
+If you take a blood thinner, such as warfarin, ask when you should stop taking it.

 How should I prepare for my virtual colonoscopy?